Huythanh0x/linked-blog-starter-md/Personal Development/Another Time Tracker (.com).md

 > I don't actually need this.
 > **Subdomain** in my *thanh0x.com*  is enough

-## I need to design the app and draw use case
+## I need to design the app and break down use